sangeeta-abdagire/python/README.md

 - Command to commit the changes to a branch : `git commit -m <commit message>`
 - command to push the changes : `git push origin <branch name>`

+## Requirements for python
+- install anaconda, use spyder for scriting
+- use pycharm for more development.